sonic-net/SONiC/doc/srv6/srv6_policy.md

      pic nhe:8661
 ```

-This PIC NHG would create an entry in APPDB's PIC_CONTEXT_TABLE.
+This PIC context would be stored in APPDB's PIC_CONTEXT_TABLE.
 The schema is the similar to current NEXTHOP_GROUP_TABLE's schema.
 ```
 127.0.0.1:6380> hgetall "PIC_CONTEXT_TABLE:8657"
 1) "nexthop"